3510164977-pixel/retail-sales-analysis/README.md

 Own product pricing is highly consistent with competitor pricing across all categories.
 Most merchants adopt zero or low-discount strategies in daily operations.

+To be more specific, groceries dominate the overall market demand and serve as the core retail product category.
+The epidemic greatly restrained retail consumption and led to a substantial drop in grocery sales.
+Consumer demand varies significantly by season, with strong demand for toys in spring and rising demand for clothing in winter.
+The overall retail market remained sluggish, with most months of 2023 experiencing year-on-year demand declines.
+Consumption preferences differ greatly across regions: the East region favors electronics, the North prefers toys and furniture, and the South and West regions show greater preference for clothing and furniture.
+Stores S002 and S003 record the highest overall sales.
+Several stores in the East and South regions have excess inventory, while other stores maintain normal inventory levels.
+Retail stores mainly stock groceries, clothing and electronics, and inventory allocation should be optimized according to seasonal and regional consumption differences to accurately match market demand.

 # License
 This project is for academic learning, business analysis practice, and portfolio use only.